 - The sample of students used for the study should be similar to the group of students whose success you want to predict.
 Characteristics of the population such as gender, ethnicity, and age should be represented in the sample.
 We recommend including at least one entire cohort of students and two academic years of course records.

-For help in analyzing the validity of a predictor for a sequence of courses, contact the ACES staff at [email protected].
+For help in analyzing the validity of a predictor for a sequence of courses, contact the ACES staff.

 Which Data to Include